 The time to fulfill the order must be minimized.
 Lets review below some of the robotic masterpieces and devices in the warehouse that support this big goal.

 Fanuc 6 axis robot is a massive robotic arm that can lift 1300 kg (3000 pound) pallets 7m (24 ft) in the air.
 It can be found for example in the Dupont, WA, Amazon 8th Generation Fulfillment Center.

 Robotic Drive Unit from Amazon Robotics (formerly KIVA), the maker of mobile robotic fulfillment systems, carries inventory pods.
-Slow frequency pods are usually kept backward, high frequency pods are kept nearer.
+When using those so called Amazon Kiva Robota slow frequency pods are usually kept backward, high frequency pods are kept nearer.

 Mobile Inventory Pod and Order Pod

 Inventory pods are carried by the robots to the picking stations.
 Workers pick items and put them to order pod.
 This then moves to shipping after fulfilling all orders.

 Employee Robotic Safety Vest

 The safety vest is designed to work in tandem with the robots’ existing obstacle avoidance detection.

 In the new Amazon warehouse in Schodack you can find hydrogen-fueled forklifts whirring back and forth between vast rows of 30-foot-high shelves.

 Box on Demand